 In many churches today, people horde to the altars not to repent of their sins or cry out to God, but to seek the hand of the power evangelist or "anointed" man of God.
 Their hope is that he would lay hands on them and their problems would all go away – they would be healed, made financially prosperous, get some anointing, get whatever gift he has transferred to them.
-First we will examine whether there is a scriptural case for any transference of spirit or anointing or blessing when hands are laid, then we will look at the various purposes of laying on of hands.
+First we will look at the various purposes of laying on of hands, then we will examine whether there is a scriptural case for any transference of spirit or anointing or blessing when hands are laid.

 Transference of spirits?

 Now let us examine whether there is a scriptural precedent for the concept of "impartation" - where the Holy Spirit or the anointing is transferred from one person to another.
 Some people claim it is like a dead battery being charged by a live one.
 To reinforce this belief, it is observed that when hands are laid on people, some people jump, oscillate, vibrate, buckle, fall and roll.
 So they this confirms to them that something was transferred.
 Let's look at what the Bible teaches.

 16 And the LORD said unto Moses, Gather unto me seventy men of the elders of Israel, whom thou knowest to be the elders of the people, and officers over them; and bring them unto the tabernacle of the congregation, that they may stand there with thee.

 17 And I will come down and talk with thee there: and I will take of the spirit which is upon thee, and will put it upon them; and they shall bear the burden of the people with thee, that thou bear it not thyself alone.